The short answer

 Best for: Startups and SMBs wanting data + outreach in one tool

-Apollo grew fast by combining a large contact database with email sequences, a dialer, and a Chrome extension - all at a price point startups can afford.
-It's the "good enough at everything" option.
+Apollo grew fast by combining a large contact database with email sequences, a dialer, and a Chrome extension—all at a price point that startups can actually afford.
+It's the "good enough at everything" play, and honestly?
+For a lot of early-stage teams, good enough is exactly right.

 Strengths:

-• All-in-one: data + sequences + dialer, no need to integrate multiple tools
+- All-in-one: data + sequences + dialer, no need to stitch together three different tools

 Weaknesses:

-• Lower email accuracy (~80%) leads to higher bounce rates
+- Lower email accuracy (~80%) leads to higher bounce rates in our testing

 Pricing: Free (100 credits/month), Basic $59/user/month, Professional $99/user/month, Organization $149/user/month.

 Best for: Early-stage teams with limited budget who want one tool for prospecting and outreach.
-See how Apollo stacks up in our Cleanlist vs Apollo comparison.
+See how Apollo stacks up in our Cleanlist vs Apollo comparison, browse Apollo alternatives, or read our Apollo pricing guide.

 4. Cognism